-CSG 1 aims to improve our understanding around the causes of all forms of diabetes.
-This CSG will include the causes of all forms of diabetes.
-It will cover the genetic and environmental risk factors for diabetes, insulin resistance, epigenetics, and matters relating to correct diagnosis.
+The Cause of diabetes steering group aims to improve our understanding around the causes of all forms of diabetes.
+It covers the genetic and environmental risk factors for diabetes, insulin resistance, epigenetics, and matters relating to correct diagnosis.

-It will also cover the epidemiology of diabetes, in order to uncover patterns of diabetes within the population.
+It also covers the epidemiology of diabetes, in order to uncover patterns of diabetes within the population.

 Chair: Professor Rebecca Reynolds, University of Edinburgh